Frequently Asked Questions

 Am I being scammed?

 Although the content of scamming emails and texts may vary, we have been made aware of several attempts that are very similar.
-So, if you receive a communication from a buyer that reads “Is this item still for sale?
-If so, then please email me at email@example.com” or similar (they usually want to continue communication via email) then please proceed with extreme caution or ignore it.
+So, for example, a text communication from a buyer might read “Is this item still for sale?
+If so, then please email me at annajose5051 at gmail.com” or similar (they usually want to continue communication via email and their email address doesn’t use the @ symbol).
+Please proceed with extreme caution or ignore these communications.

-Some people who did respond have then received an email telling of a story about working offshore and wanting to buy for a family member or a similar story usually asking for the item to be couriered (which they will reimburse).
+Some people who did respond have then received an email telling of a story about working offshore (on an oil rig or sometimes as an oceanographer) and wanting to buy for a family member or a similar story usually asking for the item to be couriered (the cost of which they will reimburse).
 This is quickly followed by a PayPal email stating that payment (for both the item and courier cost) is pending.
 This PayPal email is fake but looks genuine.
 Further correspondence states that the pending transaction will clear once you have paid the money to a Western Union account for the courier.

 We are pleased that, as far as we’re aware, no-one has parted with any money but some people have considered it genuine due to the clever nature of the process.